alozeus1/infra-cloudformation-auto-deploy/README.md

 ## Setup

-- Configure AWS credentials in GitHub Secrets
+- Configure AWS credentials in GitHub Secrets: Got to the repo page and click settings
+- In the settings page, left panel click Secrets and variables and then click Actions
+- Click the 'New repository secret' tab to add your crednetials.